-Can Low Spenders Travel with Points & Miles?
+Can Low Spenders Travel With Points and Miles?

 Pam

-We often get questions about whether or not someone who doesn’t spend much can do this hobby.
-Can low-spenders travel with points and miles?
+We often get questions about whether or not someone who doesn’t spend much can get value from this hobby.
+Can low spenders travel with points and miles?
 Absolutely!
-Ideally, you want to be paying about $1,000 a month on items you can put on a credit card to meet your minimum spend.
-Be sure to think of all the ways you can possibly put purchases on your credit card.
-Here are some other suggestions.
+Ideally, you want to be spending at least $1,000 a month on things you can put on a credit card to meet your minimum spending requirement, depending on what card you’re working on, but some cards offer good earning potential even with lower spending requirements.
+And always be thinking of all the ways you can possibly put purchases on your credit card if you do want to try for a higher spending requirement.
+Here are some suggestions about how to earn points and miles even if you’re a low spender.

 Enlist the Help of Family